Last winter, during one of Houston’s freezes, Sheila was left behind at the Four Points hotel near George Bush Airport.

 She didn’t run.
 She didn’t cause trouble.
 She just waited.

 She would look out the window like she was hoping to catch a glimpse of the people who left her there.
-Maybe she thought they were coming back.
-Maybe she thought she just needed to be patient a little longer.
+Every time someone passed the glass, she watched.
+Like maybe the next person through the door would be hers.

 But they never came.